TendonFFF/QSymbolic.jl/docs/src/api/symbolic.md

 ## Supported Operations

-The following operations are defined for `AbstractSymbolic` types and build expression trees:
+Thanks to Symbolics.jl, the following operations are supported with **automatic algebraic simplification**:

 ### Arithmetic
 - `+`, `-` (binary and unary)